TheThingsNetwork/lorawan-stack/api/ttn/lorawan/v3/api.md

 ### <a name="ttn.lorawan.v3.UserAccess">Service `UserAccess`</a>

-The UserAcces service, exposed by the Identity Server, is used to manage API keys of users.
+The UserAccess service, exposed by the Identity Server, is used to manage API keys of users.

 | Method Name | Request Type | Response Type | Description |